amsheth/Work/Code/Readme.md

 # Preview
 This area is for all the code that I have made and tested.
 I hope this code can help you develop some insight on what the product does.

-# How do the 2 codes link?
-I am using the UART connection to send and recieve data via the Boron.
-The Serial interface used is the Serial1.
-This is used as it is completely unattached to Serial and is usually not affected by it.
-Usually any Baud Rate is good enough but it is very useful for us to use the 9600 as it allows us to debug the issues.
-However I have switched to 115200 as soon as I felt that I had enough confidence in my equipment.

 # Code For Adafruit Feather M0
 ## Setup
 We are going to setup the code and the libraries in the IDE.
 Please make sure that you have downloaded the libraries that have been specified in Preamble 1.2.
 Now we will initialize the libraries.
 Now each and every sensor has a specified struct and constructor which is expected to be called before using.
 Since our goal is not just to save the data but to also use it for future we want to make sure that we know which all sensors is it using and at which multiplexer select is it at, we are going to use predefined char array of an optimal length. \newline